Skip to main content

 Thyroid hormones, primarily thyroxine (T4) and triiodothyronine (T3), are produced by the thyroid gland and act on nearly every cell in the body.
 They are the primary regulators of the basal metabolic rate (BMR), which is the amount of energy the body expends at rest.

 Think of the thyroid as the engine’s idle speed control; it sets the pace for all metabolic processes.
-When thyroid hormone levels are optimal, is efficient.
+When thyroid hormone levels are optimal, energy production is efficient.
 When they are low (hypothyroidism), the entire system slows down.
 This can manifest as fatigue, weight gain, cold intolerance, and cognitive sluggishness.

 Conversely, excessive thyroid hormone (hyperthyroidism) speeds everything up, leading to weight loss, anxiety, and a rapid heart rate.
 Proper thyroid function is essential for the metabolism of carbohydrates, fats, and proteins, and its balance is intricately linked with the function of other hormones, including cortisol and sex hormones.